 1) Switch Your Cat to Wet Food

-Most wet food is typically made up of around 10% water.
-This means that your pet will gain a great deal of hydration from it.
-It’s also easy to obtain high quality, protein-rich wet foods.
+Most wet food is made up of around 10% water.
+This means that your pet will gain hydration from it.
+It’s also easy to obtain high quality, protein-rich wet foods from a local store.

-The down side to this is that you cannot free-feed wet food.
-It needs to be served at a particular time, at a particular temperature.
-Routine and consistency are essential.
+The downside to this is that you cannot free-feed wet food.
+It needs to be served at a particular time and temperature.
+Once again, routine and consistency are essential to cats.

-If your cat is used to grazing, the change may cause them stress at first.
+If your cat is used to grazing, the change may cause her stress at first.
 Of course, you can still leave small amounts of dry food.
 Just reduce the wet food allowance sufficiently.
-Overall, consuming wet food leaves your cat more likely to remain hydrated.
+On balance, consuming wet food leaves your cat more likely to remain hydrated.

 2) Offer Hydrating Treats

-It gives off a distinct scent akin to meat, which tempts your cat.
-Watermelon is also 92% water, as the name suggests.
-That’s a great way to trick your cat into getting enough water and staying hydrated.
+It gives off a distinct scent akin to meat, which tempts your cat to eat it.
+Watermelon is also 92% water.
+That’s a great way to ‘trick’ your cat into getting enough water and staying hydrated.

-However, there are a handful of caveats that surround this fruit.
-It is a fruit that contains sugar, and can cause an upset stomach.
+However, there are caveats that surround this fruit.
+It is a fruit that contains sugar and this can cause an upset stomach.
 Feed watermelon to your cat in moderation.
-Always remove the rind and seeds.
-These can be lethal to a cat if left intact.
+Always remove the rind and seeds as these can be lethal to a cat if left intact.

 3) Move or Change Your Cat’s Water Bowl

-Your cat’s water bowl can be a major part of why they won’t drink.
-Follow this checklist, and see if it brings any results:
+Your cat’s water bowl can be the reason why she won’t drink.
+Follow this checklist:

-- Move your cat’s water bowl away from their food.
+- Move your cat’s water bowl away from her food

-- Move your cat’s water bowl away from their litter tray.
+- Move your cat’s water bowl away from her litter tray

-- Ensure that your cat is not experiencing any discomfort from their water bowl.
+- Ensure that your cat is not experiencing discomfort from her water bowl

 4) Invest in a Water Fountain